Add the ability to make use of an automatically generated self-signed certificate with Elytron

 automatically generated on first use when Undertow is configured to make use of an

-that references an ssl-context
+https-listener that references an ssl-context with a key-manager that specifies

-attribute.
+the generate-self-signed-certificate-host attribute.
 Tests will also be added to verify

-attribute can be disabled properly.
+that the generate-self-signed-certificate-host attribute can be disabled properly.

 Community Documentation